rjsf-team/react-jsonschema-form/packages/docs/docs/advanced-customization/custom-templates.md

 );
 ```

-You also can provide your own field template to a uiSchema by specifying a `ui:ObjectFieldTemplate` property.
+You also can provide your own field template to a uiSchema by specifying a `ui:ObjectFieldTemplate` property with your Component or a string value from the `Registry`.

 ```tsx
 import { UiSchema } from '@rjsf/utils';